itenfay/Awesome/README.md

 *响应式编程*

-- [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) - Reactive extensions to Cocoa frameworks, built on top of [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift)), It Offers composable, declarative and flexible primitives that are built around the grand concept of streams of values over time.
+- [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) - Cocoa framework and Obj-C dynamism bindings for [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift), It Offers composable, declarative and flexible primitives that are built around the grand concept of streams of values over time.
 These primitives can be used to uniformly represent common Cocoa and generic programming patterns that are fundamentally an act of observation.
     <div align=center>
     <img src="https://github.com/ReactiveCocoa/ReactiveCocoa/raw/master/Logo/PNG/logo.png" width="50%" />
     </div>